 They can be itchy and painful and may crack and bleed.

-type often shows up after an illness, especially strep throat.
-It causes small red
+shows up after an illness, especially strep throat.
+It causes small red spots, usually

-spots, usually on the trunk, arms, and legs.
-Spots also can appear on the face, scalp,
+on the trunk, arms, and legs.
+Spots also can appear on the face, scalp, and ears.

 Inverse psoriasis.
 This causes smooth, raw-looking patches of

 red skin that feel sore.
-The patches are in places where skin touches skin, such as
+The patches develop in places where skin touches skin, such

-the armpits, buttocks, upper eyelids, groin and genitals, or under a girl's breasts.
+as the armpits, buttocks, upper eyelids, groin and genitals, or under a woman's breasts.

 What Causes Psoriasis?

-Some genes have been linked to psoriasis.
-About 40% of people with psoriasis have
+been linked to psoriasis.
+About 40% of people with psoriasis have a family member

 Anyone can get psoriasis and it may begin at any age.
 It can't spread from person